boardfish/dissertation/contents/4-implementation.md

 `react-rails` documents [component testing against rendered Rails views](https://github.com/reactjs/react-rails/blob/d5da11129459cd75fd003c75319b1f7440c37322/README.md#test-component).
-Stateless components such as `Avatar`s would be better tested this way - all that would need to be asserted is that they are rendered with the correct props.
+Stateless components such as `Avatar`s would be better tested this way---all that would need to be asserted is that they are rendered with the correct props.
 To state that more generically, the assertion is that the correct arguments are passed to them at page render.

-Some components are dependent on asynchronous functionality - the Explore view makes a request to the app's `/explore.json` endpoint on first render, and again afterwards.
+Some components are dependent on asynchronous functionality---the Explore view makes a request to the app's `/explore.json` endpoint on first render, and again afterwards.
 In these situations, directly employing Facebook's [Jest](https://jestjs.io) would be preferable.